 Detgiz (Children's State Book Printing)

 The Detgiz publishing and printing plant in Moscow was located at 49 Sushchevskii Rampart.
 While it focused on children's books, occasionally it printed political posters.
-Detgiz was founded in 1933 with the aid of Maxim Gorky, famed Russian author.
-His participation attracted literary talent, resulting in Soviet writers, artists and educators being dully employed by Detgiz.
-There were many departments within Detgiz such as fiction, science fiction, classical literature and preschool reading.
+Detgiz was founded in 1933 following a merger with Young Guard (Molodaia Gvardia) publishing.
+With the aid of famed Russian author Maxim Gorky; Detgiz attracted significant literary talent resulting in Soviet writers, artists and educators being dully employed by the firm.
+There were many departments within Detgiz such as fiction, classical literature and preschool reading.
 The firm was also affiliated with the Moscow-based "House of Children's Books", a store where writers performed live readings of their books for children.

 Haber E. (2017).
 Oz behind the iron curtain: aleksandr volkov and his magic land series.
 Jackson: University Press of Mississippi.
 (Maxim Gorky involvement in Detgiz cited)